agupt295/ReactJS_API/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-Please create a .env file and copy paste the line:
+Please create a .env file in the root folder and copy paste the line:
 REACT_APP_FOREX_API_KEY={your API-KEY} # please do not change the name of the variable

 In the project directory, you can run: